dackst/nayuta/readme.md

 ## How do I use the files in this repo?

 The original tools require Windows and Python 3.
-They seem to ["work"](#Why-not-just-use-flame's-tools-directly-on-a-clean-iso) just as well in Wine if you install a Windows version of Python in a wineprefix.
-With the changes made in this repo, the Python scripts for the dumping and inserting of binary files should no longer require Windows or Wine, but the beginning extraction step and the final rebuilding step still do due to their use of bundled `.exe` files.
+They seem to ["work"](./notes.md#why-not-just-use-flames-tools-directly) just as well in Wine if you install a Windows version of Python in a wineprefix.
+With the changes made in this repo, the Python scripts for the dumping and inserting of binary files should no longer require Windows or Wine, but the beginning extraction step and the final rebuilding step still do.

 1. Download [flame's 2017 tools](https://heroesoflegend.org/forums/viewtopic.php?f=22&t=340) and set up an environment with a clean Japanese iso (Step 1 in the readme.txt included with the tools):
     1. Drag your iso over `_extract_new.bat`